 These bursaries are made available through the Christian School Foundation, and so any school that is a member of the Foundation is eligible to forward applications for these bursaries.
 Your school is not yet a member?
 Click Here for more information on joining the Christian School Foundation.
 Additionally, the Partnership Bursary program is available only to those member schools who receive no provincial funding towards tuition.

-The Partnership Bursaries is designed to help your available tuition assistance dollars go further.
+The Partnership Bursary is designed to help your available tuition assistance dollars go further.
 These bursaries are available to support families that are new to your school as well as those that have already been part of your school family.
 They are also available to those families with a child in more than one Christian school (double-tuition families).
-In short, if a family is receiving financial support from your school’s tuition assistance program, and their financial need is confirmed through the FAST online system, we want to supplement your school program’s award so that you can bless even more families than you could with the funds currently available.
+In short, if a family is receiving financial support from your school’s tuition assistance program, and their financial need is confirmed through the FAST online system, we want to supplement your school program’s award so that you can bless even more families than you could with the funds you currently have available.

 WHAT IS FAST?